Looking for Office of Research? Please visit their new website.

-The Office of Research and Technology coordinates three areas of activity in the Library:
+The Library Information Technology coordinates three areas of activity in the Library:

 Library Information Technology includes people, technology and services of all types, on this campus and world-wide.